Update on York Region’s Holland River Bridge Rehabilitation Project

 This project is being completed by York Region and is essential to extend the life of the bridge and maintain safety for all travelers.
 The work will take place in two stages:

-- Stage 1: Fall 2025 to Winter 2025 (South side)
+- Stage 1: Expected completion in winter 2026 (South side)

 Stage 1 of the project began on Monday, September 15, 2025, and involves replacing the bridge deck joints and repairing bridge girders.
 This follows previous work in 2023 on the substructure and timber pile foundation of the bridge.